ApiLogik/game-vaccine-denialists/README.md

-# game-vacine-negacionistas
+# game-vaccine-denialists
-Mini-game apenas em HTML, CSS e JavaScript
-(Apenas para treinamento);

 A simple game made it only with HTML, CSS and JavaScript; (For training only);

+Mini-game apenas em HTML, CSS e JavaScript (Apenas para treinamento);